BitBagCommerce/SyliusImojePlugin/README.md

 For the full installation guide please go to [installation](doc/installation.md).
 ### Configuration:
-You need to put a path to wkhtmltopdf in your .env file.
+You need to put the path to wkhtmltopdf in your .env file.
 ```
 WKHTMLTOPDF_PATH=/usr/local/bin/wkhtmltopdf
 ```

-### Configuration in Admin panel:
+### Configuration in the admin panel:
 To create an ING-based payment method, go to Payment methods in the Sylius admin panel.

   ![Screenshot showing payment method config in admin](doc/payment_methods_config.png)

-After that, you need to add ING payment:
+After that, you need to add an ING payment:

   ![Screenshot showing payment method config in admin](doc/create_ing_method.png)

 And now, you can configure your payment method in the admin panel:
-* first you need to add gateway code, for example "ing_code" and set position.
+* first you need to add a gateway code, for example "ing_code" and set its position.

   ![Screenshot showing payment method config in admin](doc/details.png)
-* To configure the gateway, iMoje gateway, log in to the admin panel.
+* To configure the iMoje gateway, log in to ING the admin panel.

   ![Screenshot showing payment method config in admin](doc/main_imoje.png)